Jatind13/Jatind13/README.md

 - 👋 Hi, I’m @Jatind13
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Full Stack Development with DevOps.
+- 🌱 I’m currently learning Full Stack Development.
 - 💞️ I’m looking to collaborate with some amazing developers
 - 📫 How to reach me Twitter-@Jatin_Dixit_ , E-mail me at - jatindixit1305@gmail.com